 It is expedient for one to think seriously about the censures on Catholics who are teaching in non-Catholic schools and universities.
-These people are included in the number of those who in the eyes of the RCC need to be in “conformity with what is now the firmly established law of the church.”
+These people are included in the number of those who in the eyes of the Roman Catholic Church need to be in “conformity with what is now the firmly established law of the church.”

 Just Penalties Today

 In our own day Rome declares that there are “just penalties” for those who will not bend the knee to her.
-Present day canon law shows what offenses the RCC considers punishable.
+Present day canon law shows what offenses the Catholic Church considers punishable.

 The Roman Catholic Church is continuing to tighten her grip on those under her jurisdiction.
 An example of the legislative aspect of this process can be seen in the following addition to the present code of Roman Catholic canon law (and the Canon law for the Eastern Churches).
 Canon 750 of the current body of canon law, now has a second paragraph which reads,

 “Furthermore, each and everything set forth definitively by the Magisterium of the Church regarding teaching on faith and morals must be firmly accepted and held; namely those things required for the holy keeping and faithful exposition of the deposit of faith; therefore, anyone who rejects propositions which are to be held definitively sets himself against the teaching of the Catholic Church.”

 Rome has been repressive through out her history; the “each and everything” clause in this canon law seems to introduce an unparalleled universal enslavement.
 Furthermore, this decree spells out the punishments that are to be enacted to ensure compliance.
 Under the heading in the papal code itself, Offenses against Ecclesiastical Authorities and the Freedom of the Church (sic), the pronouncement continues,